Manohar-0007/Data-Security-project/README.md

 This will:

 * Load the MNIST dataset (training and testing sets).
-* Train the ResNet18ForMNIST model (ResNet18 with some modifications for MNIST).
+* Train the ResNetForMNIST model (ResNet with some modifications for MNIST).
 * Optionally, train the HybridModel model by modifying the code to include this model class.
 * Output training statistics and test accuracy after the training loop.